interpretor/zyre.js/README.md

 });
 ```

-Expired is fired when a peer timed out (uses expired timeout value)
+Expired is fired when a peer timed out. (uses expired timeout value)

 ```js
 zyre.on('expired', (id, name) => {